nabezokodaikon/picsum/README.md

     * Image files can be starred.
     * Add arbitrary tags to image files.
 ### Supplement
-* Browsing history, star and tag features are only stored in this application's database.
+* Browsing history, star, tag and bookmark features are only stored in this application's database.
 * This application is intended only for viewing image files and does not have file editing functions.

 ## How to build